April 29, 2020

 • We will prioritize activities where there is greatest need in the communities we serve.

 Consider how these two different principles could lead to different decisions.
-The first might lead you to focus on the beneficiaries at the center of your strategy, even if that requires finding new ways to do it.
-Organizations ranging from child welfare organizations to education servicers to mental health providers have switched to online service provision, for example, a step that many weren’t even considering six months ago.
+The first might lead you to focus on existing programs, even if that requires finding new approaches.
+For example, during the COVID-19 pandemic, organizations ranging from child welfare organizations to education servicers to mental health providers switched to online service provision, a step that many had never seriously considered before.

 However, if you adopted the second principle, you might find yourselves shifting your mix of activities.
-For example, a human services agency might decide to reallocate resources toward its food bank, because that’s what its community needs most right now.
-Some of its other programs, such as youth services, may be harder to deliver and might pause as the organization considers whether and how to operate, with most kids homebound.
+For example, a human services agency might decide to reallocate resources toward its food bank during a financial downturn.
+Some of its other programs, such as youth services, may be harder to deliver and might pause as the organization considers whether and how to operate.

-Principles to Put People First: For most nonprofits, staff salaries represent the largest outlay and, by default, become the go-to budget cut.
+Principles to Put People First: For most nonprofits, staff salaries represent the largest outlay and, by default, become the go-to budget cut during tough times.
 But talent is also typically the organization’s greatest asset, and behind the payroll line are people you care deeply about—your colleagues and friends, and their families.
-Government payroll supports, if you are lucky enough to get them, might provide a temporary lifeline.
-But they won’t be enough for most.
 That’s why nonprofits might look to guiding principles that address their people-related decisions.

-• We will prioritize the well-being of our people through the crisis; or
+• We will prioritize the well-being of our people through a crisis; or

 • We are invested in the long-term careers of our team members.

 If you adopt the first principle, you would likely consider reducing salaries before reducing headcount.
-We know of one nonprofit, for example, that opted to cut executive salaries drastically while keeping all other salaries intact for the moment.
+We know of one nonprofit that, during the COVID-19 pandemic, opted to cut executive salaries drastically while keeping all other salaries intact for the moment.
 Other nonprofits may have no choice but to trim headcount, but even still, nonprofit leaders have options.
-Furloughs as opposed to layoffs might help former employees retain their healthcare, for example.
+Furloughs as opposed to layoffs might help former staff retain their employment-based healthcare, for example.

 Here, some principles might include:

-• We will use equity as a lens for all decision making related to the people we employ; or
+• We will consider the impact on those who are less well-resourced when making decisions related to the people we employ; or

-In the first case, you might start by considering the income disparities across your organization’s employees.
-A 20 percent pay cut may be inconvenient for your management team members, but it could have serious consequences for your front-line staff.
+You might start by considering the income disparities across your organization’s employees.
+A 20 percent pay cut may be upsetting for your management team members, but it could have serious consequences for your front-line staff.
 So you might decide that management will take on a larger share of any financial hits—as the afore-mentioned nonprofit that cut executive salaries drastically did.
+At the same time, not every management team member will have the same ability to absorb a proportionate cut in salary, so you might also consider how the financial burden is apportioned at every level.

-The second principle reflects the inequitable impact of the COVID-19 pandemic on people and communities of color.
+As we saw during COVID-19, crises can also have an inequitable impact on people and communities of color.
 People of color are disproportionately likely to be in low-paying or hourly-wage jobs without paid sick leave or viable work-from-home options.
-They are also more likely to have limited access to such resources as affordable, quality healthcare and broadband.
-In the face of a need to cut programming, embracing this principle might lead you to prioritize maintaining your services that are disproportionately reaching people and communities of color.
-It might also lead you to take a “curb-cut effect approach” to any program adaptations, designing first for the needs of beneficiaries who are people of color (e.g., if broadband access is a limitation, ensuring program models are not reliant on it), knowing that other target populations will also benefit from the change.
+They are also more likely to have limited access to such resources as affordable, quality health care and broadband.
+Recognizing these structural barriers might also lead you to adapt programs bearing in mind a “curb-cut effect” which demonstrated how programs designed to benefit marginalized groups often end up helping everyone.
+It used the example of “curb cut” ramps from sidewalks to street level, which were originally implemented so that disabled wheelchair users could more easily navigate street crossings—and ended up benefiting anyone who has ever pushed a baby carriage or pulled a wheeled suitcase.
+Similarly, designing COVID-19 response with the needs communities of color in mind (e.g., if broadband access is a limitation, ensuring program models are not reliant on it), knowing that other target populations will also benefit from the change.

 Some principles here might include: